Beautiful yogis and yoginis,

 Embrace silence.

-Let's bring our awareness back to the breath.
+Embrace stillness you you Let's bring our awareness back to the breath.

-Bringing ourselves back to life,
+Bringing ourselves back to life.

-With a new sense of self appreciation.
+Mindfully with a new sense of self-appreciation.

 An inner gratitude for what we just practiced,